 Presque Isle Bay AOC - Delisted

-Presque Isle Bay in Lake Erie was designated as an Area of Concern under the 1987 Great Lakes Water Quality Agreement.
-In February 2013, after reviewing the success of cleanup activities, Presque Isle Bay was removed from the binational list of AOCs.
-Learn more about what happens after delisting.
+Presque Isle Bay in Lake Erie was designated as an Area of Concern in 1991 by the United States Department of State under the Great Lakes Water Quality Agreement after concerned citizens from Erie petitioned for its inclusion.
+In February 2013, Presque Isle Bay was removed from the binational list of AOCs, and is considered delisted.
+The bay continues to be monitored by the Pennsylvania Department of Environmental Protection with the EPA’s support.

-Waste disposal practices before state and federal regulatory programs were established had resulted in the discharge of industrial and domestic wastewater into the bay or to its streams and tributaries.
+Prior to delisting, waste disposal practices before state and federal regulatory programs were established resulted in the discharge of industrial and domestic wastewater into the bay or to its streams and tributaries.
 This contaminated the bay with pollutants such as excessive nutrients, organic compounds and heavy metals.
-Point sources of pollution include steel mills, a foundry, water treatment plants and other industrial facilities.
-Combined sewer overflows and urban runoff contribute to nonpoint pollution.
+Point sources of pollution included steel mills, a foundry, water treatment plants and other industrial facilities.
+Combined sewer overflows and urban runoff contributed to nonpoint pollution.
+The city of Erie has updated their wastewater collection, treatment, and conveyance system resulting in reduced combined sewer overflows and stormwater runoff into the bay.

 Beneficial Use Impairments